xingyuej/Telling-stories-with-data/final.md

 # Final Project
 # Summary
--The project will discuss the mask wearing in the year of 2020 under the covid pandemic.
+- The project will discuss the mask wearing in the year of 2020 under the covid pandemic.

 # Sketch